cafriheliks/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that while optimizing code for efficiency is important, it should not be done prematurely or without careful consideration.
 Prioritize writing clear and maintainable code first, and only optimize when necessary and after profiling to identify bottlenecks.

+# 2023-12-02
+- Today's programming wisdom is to be a lifelong learner and adapt to the ever-changing world of technology.
+Embrace new programming languages, frameworks, and tools, as they will help you stay ahead of the competition and contribute to your career growth.

+To stay current, regularly read technology blogs, subscribe to industry newsletters, attend conferences, join online communities, such as Stack Overflow and GitHub, where you can learn from fellow developers and share your knowledge.
+By staying engaged and up-to-date, you will be better equipped to solve complex problems and create innovative solutions.